It’s not about feeding more electrolytes. It’s about making them work properly.

-All horses should have a balanced diet appropriate to the amount of work required of them, but tying-up or azoturia cannot be corrected by feeding electrolyte or other supplements, as a normally fit horse is not deficient in these nutrients.
-In tying-up or azoturia the electrolytes are over conserved or locked up.
+All horses should have a balanced diet appropriate to the amount of work required of them but tying-up in horses or azoturia cannot be corrected by feeding electrolyte or other supplements, as a normally fit horse is not deficient in these nutrients.
+In tying-up or azoturia, the electrolytes are over conserved or locked up.
 They need to be released to do the job of nerve transmission and all other physiological processes.

 Equiwinner comes with a full money back guarantee and will never test positive.

 Please note that diagnosis of the condition of tying-up or azoturia may be difficult and can be confused with other conditions which have similar symptoms.
 Always call a veterinarian or other professional to get a correct diagnosis.